 If you are having a child using donor sperm, you should consider if you would like the child to have genetic siblings using the same donor.
 Especially when the child grows older, it can be comforting for the child to have siblings they are genetically related to.
 Here you can read about when and how much donor sperm to reserve for genetic siblings.

-On your journey towards becoming mothers, it may be helpful and comforting to read personal stories from other people who are going through the same process as you.
+On your journey towards becoming mothers, it may be helpful and comforting to read personal stories from other lesbian parents who have gone through the same process as you.
 On our blog, we share interesting stories from our clients.
-For example you may be interested in reading the story about how Karen and Cathrine became mothers to their little son or the story about Pheobe and her wife who went to Denmark to have fertility treatment.
+For example, you may be interested in reading the story about Phoebe and her wife that made use of fertility tourism to become pregnant or the story about Anna´s upbringing with lesbian mothers.

 We also encourage you to read what other parents to donor children say.
 Here we have gathered of few of the messages we have received from happy parents of donor children.

 We would like to thank you and the donor so much for making us a family!
 The insemination worked on the second attempt and now we have the baby girl we have been dreaming of.
 I cannot put into words how much she fills our hearts and life with joy, love and happiness.
 I am so grateful for this little wonder!
 Again, thank you for your service, support and help!Liz, Lucy and babyUK